WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 On completion or termination of a Heritrix 3 job, the H3 Harvest Agent will attempt to clean up by removing the job folder.

-*It is best to keep the Heritrix 3 jobs directory separate from the H3 Harvest Agent* **harvestAgent.baseHarvestDirectory**. *If the same directory is used, Heritrix 3 constantly complain about all the old Harvest Agent harvest folders that it doesn't know about.*
+*The Heritrix 3 jobs directory must remain separate from the H3 Harvest Agent* **harvestAgent.baseHarvestDirectory**. *If the same directory is used, an empty profile will be given to Heritrix 3, causing a job to fail.*
-CHECK THIS IS STILL THE CASE!!!!

 Scripts directory
 ~~~~~~~~~~~~~~~~~~